humarci/androidsqlitedemo/README.md

-# androidsqlitedemo
+# Android sqlite demo
-Simple contact application, which using sqlite
+Simple contact application, which using sqlite.

+> This is a not a finished application.